offalynne/Input/docs/5.3/Platform-Quirks.md

 - Steam Overlay intercepts certain key combinations that should be avoided when building a default keyboard scheme.
 By default these include `F12` and `Shift+Tab`.
 For more info see [Common Keyboard Combos](Common-Keyboard-Combos).

 - Depending on user configuration, Steam may hide native gamepad devices from the Game Maker Studio runtime, presenting them as normalized virtual gamepads.
-This is a helpful feature, but gathering more information about devices [may require extension](https://github.com/YAL-GameMaker/steamworks.gml) beyond the scope of Input.
+For virtual gamepad identification support, ser [Configuring Steamworks for Input](Steamworks.md).

 &nbsp;